-Your vehicle has a brake-transmission shift interlock system.
+Your vehicle has an automatic transmission shift lock control system.
 You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition is in RUN.
 See "Automatic Transmission" in the Index.

 If you cannot shift out of PARK (P), ease pressure on the shift lever and push the shift lever all the way up into PARK (P) as you maintain brake application.
 Then, move the shift lever into the gear you want.